liborty/rstats/README.md

 ## Structs

 ### `struct MStats`
-holds the central tendency, e.g. some kind of mean or median, and dispersion, e.g. standard deviation or MAD.
+holds the central tendency of `1d` data, e.g. some kind of mean or median, and its dispersion measure, e.g. standard deviation or MAD.

 ### `struct TriangMat`
 holds lower/upper triangular symmetric/non-symmetric matrix in compact form that avoids zeros and duplications.
 Beyond the usual conversion to full matrix form, a number of (the best) Linear Algebra methods are implemented directly on TriangMag, in module `triangmag.rs`, such as: